pfillima/fa18-516-06/project-paper/report.md

 **MongoDB Result**

-+@fig:MongoDBWebInterfaceShowingResults This figure shows results inserted into MongoDB using a URL parameter.
++@fig:MongoDBWebInterfaceShowingResults This Figure shows results inserted into MongoDB using a URL parameter.

 ![MongoDBWebInterfaceShowingResults](images/FA18-516-06_MongoDBResults.png){#fig:MongoDBWebInterfaceShowingResults}

-We can see from figure 3 and figure 4 that the file returned in the result was committed to the MongoDB database.
+We can see from Figure 3 and Figure 4 that the file returned in the result was committed to the MongoDB database.

 **Insert data into Azure SQL Database**

 With this second test, we again want to see the JSON formatted file inserted into our Azure SQL Server Database table upon entering the URL *http://127.0.0.1:5000/weather?dbname=azuresql* from a client web browser.

 **Client**

-+@fig:ClientUsingParametertoInsertIntoAzureSQLDatabase This figure shows the URL using the parameter dbname=azuresql to insert into a table in our Azure SQL Database instance.
++@fig:ClientUsingParametertoInsertIntoAzureSQLDatabase This Figure shows the URL using the parameter dbname=azuresql to insert into a table in our Azure SQL Database instance.

 ![ClientUsingParametertoInsertIntoAzureSQLDatabase](images/FA18-516-06_ClientAzureSQL.png){#fig:ClientUsingParametertoInsertIntoAzureSQLDatabase}